csaftoiu/yahoo-groups-backup/README.md

 Yahoo!
 Groups backup scraper.

 Usage:
+  yahoo-groups-backup.py scrape_messages [options] <group_name>
-  yahoo-groups-backup.py scrape_all [options] <group_name>
+  yahoo-groups-backup.py scrape_files [options] <group_name>
   yahoo-groups-backup.py dump_site [options] <group_name> <root_dir>
   yahoo-groups-backup.py -h | --help

 Commands:
-  scrape_all     Scrape the entire group and insert it into the mongo database dump_site      Dump the entire backup as a static website at the given root
+  scrape_messages     Scrape all group messages that are not scraped yet and insert it into the mongo database scrape_files        Scrape the group files and insert them into the mongo database dump_site           Dump the entire backup as a static website at the given root
                       directory

 Options:
   -h --help                                   Show this screen